Trauma is a growing problem world-wide.

 The Advanced Trauma Life Support (ATLS®) Course of the American College of Surgeons has had a dramatic effect in improving outcome of patients by standardising their resuscitation and initial assessment, and providing one safe simple way for the initial care of such patients.
-However, ATLS® makes very little provision for care beyond the “Golden Hour”, and often the surgical care that the patient receives after resuscitation is performed by those inexperienced in the surgical management of the trauma patient.
+However, ATLS® makes very little provision for care beyond the “Golden Hour”.

 Planning the response requires an understanding of:

-The International Association for Trauma Surgery and Intensive Care (IATSIC) is a founding component of the Société International de Chirurgie (International Society of Surgery) – ISS/SIC.
+The International Association for Trauma Surgery and Intensive Care (IATSIC) is a founding component of the International Society of Surgery / Société Internationale de Chirurgie (ISS/SIC).
 Under the patronage and supervision of IATSIC, the Definitive Surgical Trauma Care (DSTC™) Course has been developed for surgeons who may be faced with the definitive care of a patient with multiple injuries.
 By the end of 2022, more than 640 Courses will have been delivered in over 30 countries in five different languages.
 In addition to training surgeons, DSTC provides the environment in which Operating Room nurses and Anaesthesiologists can also learn the technical and teamwork skills necessary to provide effective trauma care.

-The DSTC™ Course is designed for surgeons and surgical trainees, by surgeons.
+The DSTC™ Course was originally designed for surgeons and surgical trainees, by surgeons.
 Many situations require specialist trauma surgical expertise, yet because of local conditions this is simply not available.
-Its intention is not to duplicate ATLS®, nor to provide an in depth course in surgery, but rather to teach those techniques particularly applicable to the patient who requires surgery and intensive care for major trauma, in a setting where such care is not commonly practised or even necessarily available.
-At the same time, Trauma Care is changing all the time, and this course also serves as an update of knowledge and information in the field of trauma care.
+Its intention is not to duplicate ATLS®, nor to provide an in-depth course in surgery, but rather to teach those techniques particularly applicable to the patient who requires surgery and intensive care for major trauma, in a setting where such care is not commonly practised or even necessarily available.
+At the same time, trauma care is changing all the time, and this course also serves as an update of knowledge and information in the field of trauma care.
 For many years Operating Room nurses have contributed to the DSTC course, sometimes informally but increasingly as an integrated part of DSTC with a specific program designed for OR nurses.
 Similarly, in some countries a component of care relevant to anaesthetists has been developed by anaesthetists and is now being integrated into DSTC.
 This allows a more realistic experience for the entire team and provides the opportunity for anaesthetists to learn technical and resuscitation skills as well.
 With the whole OR team involved in the same training course the potential to maximise the learning is optimised.

 Planned DSTC Courses